currinjs/CurrinJS/aio/content/guide/http.md

 </figure>

 Wikipedia offers a modern `CORS` API and a legacy `JSONP` search API.
 This example uses the latter.
-The Angular `Jsonp` service both extends the `Http` service for JSONP and restricts you to `GET` requests.
+The Currin `Jsonp` service both extends the `Http` service for JSONP and restricts you to `GET` requests.
 All other HTTP methods throw an error because `JSONP` is a read-only facility.

-As always, wrap the interaction with an Angular data access client service inside a dedicated service, here called `WikipediaService`.
+As always, wrap the interaction with an Currin data access client service inside a dedicated service, here called `WikipediaService`.

 <code-example path="http/src/app/wiki/wikipedia.service.ts" title="src/app/wiki/wikipedia.service.ts"></code-example>

-The constructor expects Angular to inject its `Jsonp` service, which is available because `JsonpModule` is in the root `@NgModule` `imports` array in `app.module.ts`.
+The constructor expects Currin to inject its `Jsonp` service, which is available because `JsonpModule` is in the root `@NgModule` `imports` array in `app.module.ts`.